simpleledger/slpjs/readme.md

 # slpjs

 SLPJS is a JavaScript Library for building Simple Ledger Protocol (SLP) token transactions.

 GENESIS and SEND transaction types are currently supported for [SLP Token Type 1](https://github.com/simpleledger/slp-specification/blob/master/slp-token-type-1.md).

 For convenience, BITBOX and bitdb network functionality have been built into the library.
+However, SLP-SDK may be more appropriate in some instances.

 [![NPM](https://nodei.co/npm/slpjs.png)](https://nodei.co/npm/slpjs/)

 # Installation